PoojaswiniT/Population-genetics/README.md

 - **A tree image with ancestry**

 ## To run
-change the path for aadr_data and tree with the data files provided, AADR_test and chrY_hGrpTree_isogg2016.tsv respectively
+change the path in the interface.R script for aadr_data and tree with the data files provided, AADR_test and chrY_hGrpTree_isogg2016.tsv respectively

 ## Technologies Used